Afghan cuisine: Kabob

 Afghan kabob is most often found in restaurants and at outdoor street vendor stalls.
 Most of the time, it contains lamb meat.
 Kabob is made with naan instead of rice.
-Customers have the option to sprinkle sumac or ghora (dried ground sour grapes) on their kabob.
+Customers have the option to sprinkle sumac or ghore angoor (dried ground sour grapes) on their kabob.
 Pieces of fat from the sheep's tail (jijeq) are usually added to the skewers to add extra flavor.
+Traditional Afghan kabobs are made with onion juice, lemon, yoghurt, black pepper and sometimes saffron for chicken.

 Other popular kabobs include the lamb chop, ribs, kofta (ground beef), and chicken.

 Chapli kebab, a specialty of eastern Afghanistan, is a patty of minced beef.
-It is a popular barbecue meal in both Pakistan and Afghanistan.
+It is a popular barbecue meal in Afghanistan.
 It is prepared flat and round and served with naan.
-The original recipe of chapli kabob dictates a half meat, half flour mixture which renders it lighter in taste and less expensive.
+The original recipe of chapli kabob dictates a half-meat, half-flour mixture which renders it lighter in taste and less expensive.
+This type of kabob contains herbs and sometimes chilli.

 Chicken

-Afghan chicken or murgh-e Afghan is a classic example of one of the most famous dishes of Afghanistan.
+Afghan chicken or murgh-e is a classic example of one of the most famous dishes of Afghanistan.
 Chicken dishes are usually found in restaurants and at outdoor street vendor stalls.
 Unlike in the Indian cooking style, chicken in Afghan cuisine is often used with the intention that it be halal.
 Cream, butter, and curd are customary ingredients in all chicken recipes, whether served as an appetizer or a main course.